Does Exercise Help Your Singing Voice?

 Always leave at least 2 hours after a workout before you sing, so you don’t exhaust your body and perform under stress.
 Avoid exercising in conditions that will negatively impact your voice, too.
 Extreme weather conditions can dry out your throat and lungs and exercising in areas with lots of air pollution – like running next to roads – can irritate your vocal cords.

-Is running good for singers?
+Is running good for singers & does jogging help singing?

-Running counts as a form of cardiovascular exercise and is a great workout for singers.
+Running or jogging counts as a form of cardiovascular exercise and is a great workout for singers.
 It increases your lung capacity, improves your breath control, and builds your stamina: all great skills when it comes to singing!

 Going for a run requires conscious breathing to pace yourself through your workout.
 A good breathing technique is crucial for singing as you can use up to 90% of your lung capacity when you perform – something we’re not used to doing in everyday life.
 Running will develop your lung expansion and teach you good breath support habits.

-Running and singing at the same time
+Jogging or running and singing at the same time

 When Beyoncé was 10 years old, she would run on a treadmill while singing to build up her stamina.
 Now her personal trainer, Mark Jenkins, puts the superstar through some gruelling workouts, like singing through her entire album while out for runs.